Areas of Bristol: Buy-to-Let Property Investment Hotspots

 These areas are in South Gloucestershire rather than the City of Bristol.
 Plus points here are the great motorway access, Bristol Parkway station with trains to almost everywhere, and the Aztec West Business Park and Cribb’s Causeway shopping mall which offers thousands of jobs.

-These districts aren’t as fashionable as the city itself but the advantage is that property is cheaper and there are good value buy-to-lets offering around 5% yield (based on BS32 and BS34).
+These districts aren’t as fashionable as the city itself but the advantage is that property is cheaper and good value buy-to-lets offer around 5% yield (based on BS32 and BS34).

 East Inner City